dr-saad-la/rust-distilled/src/chap_04/match.md

    The match Statement in Rust
 </div>

-## Introduction

-- The `match` statement in Rust is a powerful control flow construct that allows you to compare a value against a series of patterns and execute code based on which pattern matches.
+The `match` statement in Rust is a powerful control flow construct that allows you to compare a value against a series of patterns and execute code based on which pattern matches.
 It is similar to **switch** statements in other languages but much more powerful and flexible.

 - The `match` statement is used to match:
     - **Integers**.